skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 ## Once You Completed a GitHub Issue

 Having exhausted my own supply of Red Bull, this essential next step is beyond the scope of this post.
-I’ll let Will Button, of DevOps for Developers, pick up the slack with [Contribute to Open Source to gain DevOps experience](https://www.youtube.com/watch?v=NkVpcsh_TfA&t=222s).
+I'll let Will Button, of DevOps for Developers, pick up the slack with [Contribute to Open Source to gain DevOps experience](https://www.youtube.com/watch?v=NkVpcsh_TfA&t=222s).